mushishi78/example-react-project/src/conventions.md

 They should be listed here in alphabetical to avoid being reused:

-aa - Tetris.Component.Board
+aa - Lib
-ab - Lib.base
+ab - App
+ac - Tetris
+ad - Sudoku